Email: email@example.com or use the email of the local organisers below.

 Head of Scientific Committee:

-Stefania Romenti, Dr. Assistant Professor, IULM University of Milan.
+Stefania Romenti, Dr. Associate Professor, IULM University of Milan.

 EUPRERA 2017 reviewers so far announced are: